smarshy/automated-testing-vms/aut_docs/Design_Document.md

 - If all tests pass, `OK` will be received at the end.
 - For functional tests, a firefox window for each test will open up automatically and close after simulation of tests.

+Note: The current setup uses one of the latest versions of Selenium.
+You will run into errors if the this version is incompatible with your firefox version and does not support it.
+In that case, follow [this](https://support.mozilla.org/en-US/kb/find-what-version-firefox-you-are-using) guide to find out your browser version and accordingly install a Selenium version compatible with it.